 - should hotel bookings include breakfast

 - can travellers stay the weekend if business finishes on a Thursday or Friday

-- exceptions to the rules and when they apply
+- what are the exceptions to the rules and when they apply.

-Share the policy and make sure staff understand it
+Share the policy and make sure staff understand why it exists

 The travel policy should be written and distributed to all staff – or at least all potential travellers.
 This is often done as part of a staff induction process.
 The policy should, however, also be available on your intranet for those who may have mislaid their original version.
 Highlight points over the year when data shows a gap in compliance.

 Policies are adapted over time as priorities change or suppliers come and go, and these changes need to be reflected in your policy documents and communicated to staff.
 And staff need to be told when policies change – every single time!

 Organisations have different approaches to driving travel policy compliance.
 Some have strict codes that are rigorously enforced.
 This is known as mandating, and is associated with more traditional, authoritarian organisations.